RigsOfRods/ror-linux-buildscripts/README.md

 sh RoRcore.sh
 sh RoRcontent.sh
 ```

 ##### Notes:
-* To change default directories and make options edit the "config" file (optional)
-* RoRdepsapt.sh will prompt you to confirm the installation of packages.
+* ```RoRdepsapt.sh``` will first ask for sudo password and will prompt you a bit later to confirm the installation of the packages.
 Make sure the packages don't conflict with something you need (usually doesn't happen)
+* ```RoRdeps.sh``` and ```RoRcore.sh``` don't require user interaction.
+* ```RoRcontent.sh``` only requires you to choose the content you want to download in the beginning.
+* To change default directories and make parameters edit the ```config``` file (optional).
 * Depending on your hardware and internet speed this can take quite a while.
 As long as the scripts are running everything is fine.
-If an errors occurs they will stop and state the error
+If an errors occurs they will stop and state the error.

 ### Update to current snapshot
+simply re-run
 ```
 sh RoRcore.sh
 ```